What is a cruciate ligament injury?

 How do I make a claim for compensation?

 If you are eligible to receive compensation, it is important to pursue this right as it will help to cover any expenses incurred as a result of your accident, as well as go some way to make up for the inconvenience and problems caused.
-By getting in touch with Accident Advice Helpline, you are using the help of an experienced compensation provider, with the emphasis on ensuring that the claims process is as stress-free as possible for you as the claimant.
+By getting in touch with Accident Advice Helpline, you are using the help of an experienced law firm, with the emphasis on ensuring that the claims process is as stress-free as possible for you as the claimant.

-We are proud that Accident Advice Helpline is endorsed by Esther Rantzen, whose work as a consumer champion allows UK customers to place their trust in our expertise and integrity as a reputable compensation provider.
+We are proud that Accident Advice Helpline is endorsed by Dame Esther Rantzen, whose work as a consumer champion allows UK customers to place their trust in our expertise and integrity as a reputable compensation provider.